 A Sense of Belonging Connects Wren & Ivy Salon Co. to the Downtown Gastonia Community

 Leave it to Gaston County to grow in new and exciting ways even when it seems impossible.
 In a few short weeks, Wren & Ivy Salon Co. will celebrate their one-year anniversary in downtown Gastonia.
-2020 was full of redemptive stories and beaten odds and Wren & Ivy, a sustainable and organic salon and boutique has created an environment drawing in clients from near and far.
+2020 was full of redemptive stories and beaten odds and the folks at Wren & Ivy, a sustainable and organic salon and boutique, have created an environment drawing in clients from near and far.

-After a past of not feeling valued in the workplace, Chambers vowed to create an inclusive space for both stylists and clients, prioritizing people while also setting up a sustainable business plan.
+After a history of not feeling valued in the workplace, Chambers vowed to create an inclusive space for both stylists and clients, prioritizing people while also setting up a sustainable business plan.